Wrongful Convictions

 The case has garnered national attention, with many people, including celebrities such as Kim Kardashian, activists, and legal experts, calling for a new trial and for Jones' execution to be stopped.
 Such advocacy and public pressure in 2021 resulted in Oklahoma Governor Kevin Stitt barricading himself in the Governor's Mansion just prior to commuting Jones' sentence form death to life in prison without parole.

-Jeffrey Todd Pierce 1985
+Jeffrey Todd Pierce 1985 - EXONERATED 2001

-Jeffrey Todd Pierce was prosecuted in Oklahoma by the District Attorney's office of Oklahoma County.
+Jeffrey Todd Pierce was prosecuted in Oklahoma by the District Attorney's Office of Oklahoma County.
 The lead prosecutor in his case was Bob Macy.
 Macy did not seek the death penalty in Pierce's case, but he secured a life sentence without the possibility of parole.
 Pierce was convicted based largely on circumstantial evidence and the testimony of witnesses who were given leniency in their own criminal cases in exchange for testifying against him.
 At Trial, Joyce Gilchrist testified to hair analysis against Pierce.
 He had been found guilty despite a clean record and plausible alibi largely because of Gilchrist's analysis of hair at the crime scene.

-Tommy Ward and Karl Fontenot 1984
+Tommy Ward and Karl Fontenot 1984 - Conviction REINSTATED - Still fighting!

 In 1984, Denice Haraway, a convenience store clerk, was kidnapped and murdered in Ada, Oklahoma.
 Two men, Tommy Ward and Karl Fontenot, were convicted of the crime and sentenced to life in prison without the possibility of parole.
 However, in 2016, after new evidence came to light, a federal judge ordered a new trial for the two men.
 They were eventually released in 2019, after spending more than 30 years in prison.

-Curtis Edward McCarty 1982
+Curtis Edward McCarty 1982 - EXONERATED 2007

 Curtis Edward McCarty was prosecuted in Oklahoma by the Oklahoma County District Attorney's Office.
 The lead prosecutor in his case was Bob Macy.
 He was wrongfully convicted and sentenced to death for the murder of an Oklahoma City woman in 1982.
 He spent more than 21 years on death row before being exonerated in 2007.